pisti72/gamedev/polgarmester/README.md

 # Polgármester a pácban

-This game is written for
+This game is written for http://jatekfejlesztes.hu/page.php?id=376

-It was finished on 3rd place.
+It was finished on the last place at 9th :-)

 # How to play